 Select the Illustrator Type tool and the text at the top of the artboard.
 The title would be “What the Earth is made of”.
 To make it big enough use 64px PT Sans Bold.
 The reasonable option for the title color would be dark brown (#60421f) as there is a light brown slice in the pies.
 The subtitle would be: “Starting from outside: crust, mantle, and core chemical components”.
 Use the lighter color (#4886af) and 24px PT Sans Regular.

 Step 10: Using and sharing

-Once you are happy with your design, you can export this chart as an image like you would do with any other Illustrator design and use it in all kinds of editors, or embed it on a website by exporting it to the Datylon web app and copying the embedding code.
+Once you are happy with your design, you can export this chart as an image like you would do with any other Illustrator design and use it in all kinds of editors, or embed it on a website by exporting it to Datylon Report Studio and copying the embedding code.
 Alternatively, you can place the AI file in an Indesign document and when updating the chart in Illustrator, the link will make sure it is also updated in the InDesign document.

 Datylon Pie Chart Resources

 Knows how every Datylon chart property works.
 Probably